sarantium/fictionideas/docs/productivity.md

 - shift the default response from no to yes<sup>[8](https://x.com/clairevo/status/1774451083622191400)<sup>
 - log audit trails for previously implicit thoughts and actions
 - weave creative and compelling narratives

-See -> https://www.prefect.io/ for a nice implementation of task and flow primitives